 Kathy Van Cleve is a Senior Lecturer in creative writing and film and media studies at the University of Pennsylvania.
 She is also working with novelist Wesley Stace on a film adaptation of his novel Charles Jessold: Considered as a Murderer and her own young adult book series, Hurricane Ike.
-Her middle grade novel, Drizzle, received starred reviews from Publisher's Weekly and The Bulletin for the Center of Children's Books, and won the Pennsylvania state students' choice award for best middle grade novel.
+Her middle grade novel, Drizzle, received starred reviews from Publisher's Weekly and The Bulletin of the Center of Children's Books, and won the Pennsylvania state students' choice award for best middle grade novel.

-For many years, she was the creative partner of actor and writer John Leguizamo, during which time she produced the films Joe the King, (winner of the Waldo Salt Screenwriting Award at the Sundance Film Festival), Pinero, (a Miramax release starring Benjamin Bratt) and Undefeated (an HBO film starring Leguizamo) as well as worked with Steven Chbosky (The Perks of Being a Wallflower), Alexander Payne (Sideways, Election, Downsizing) and Frank Pugliese (showrunner, House of Cards).
+For many years, she was the creative partner of actor and writer John Leguizamo, during which time she produced the films Joe the King, (winner of the Waldo Salt Screenwriting Award at the Sundance Film Festival), Pinero, (a Miramax release starring Benjamin Bratt), and Undefeated (an HBO film starring Leguizamo), as well as worked with Steven Chbosky (The Perks of Being a Wallflower), Alexander Payne (Sideways, Election, Downsizing) and Frank Pugliese (showrunner, House of Cards).

 Her other novels are Cranberry Queen (optioned by Miramax Films) and The Difference Between You and Me.